 You can take part in industry events and say your course is affiliated to the Public Relations and Communications Association (PRCA), one of Britain's top trade organisations for PR professionals.
 You can attend our Media Matters guest lectures given by a range of media speakers from top journalists to our recent graduates.
 You'll have the opportunity to network with inspirational and well-known screen writers, biographers, poets, novelists, nonfiction authors and playwrights at our Creative Conversation events.
-We’re also rated TEF Gold, making us one of the best universities for teaching and support.

 What's the course about?

 The delivery of teaching varies according to the characteristics of each module.
 Workshops are used for modules where the degree of practical skills taught is enhanced by the supervision of experts in their field but there are also seminars and lectures.
 Attainment of learning outcomes is also assessed in a range of formats from traditional essays to presentations, creating adverts or campaigns or working in a small group to create a documentary.